etrandafir93/no-code/tdd-your-interview-problem.md

 As you may have noticed, I'm making use this enum of Dividers where each of them is able to check for itself if the given number is a multipier of it.
 In O.O.P.
 (Object Oriented Programming) terms, this is called **Polymorphism** - but maybe this is a topic for another article.

+## Challenge - solve Roman to Integer

+As homework, try solving the next problem in a similar - decoupled and testable - way.
+Code it on [interviewbit](https://www.interviewbit.com/online-java-compiler/) or some other online compiler.

+Task: Iterate from 1 to 100, and, for each number, print it's Roman numeral equivalent.